If you’re reading this article, chances are you’re going through a tough time and need some advice on how to deal with negative emotions.

 If today is filled with negative emotions, that’s okay.
 I’ll try to start over tomorrow and give myself another chance to feel positive.

-That’s my approach now ever since I spoke to a friend who swears by this.
-And trust me, she’s one of the happiest and positive people I know.
+That’s my approach now, ever since I spoke to a friend who swears by this.
+And trust me, she’s one of the happiest and most positive people I know.

 Keep doing that each and every time you go through a bout of negativity.

-We suffer more running away from pain than we do from facing it head-on.
+We suffer more from running away from pain than we do from facing it head-on.

-Our brains are wired for Fight or Flight.
+Our brains are wired for fight or flight.
 Two options exist.
 And yet, we rely only on one.
 Flight.
-Sometimes, you have to opt to fight by standing your ground and feeling it to heal it.
+Sometimes, you have to opt to fight by standing your ground and feeling the emotions to heal them.

 2. Focus Your Mind On Exercise